What Is The Zero Property Of Multiplication

 • The Misconception: Some people mistakenly believe that dividing a number by zero results in zero.

 • The Truth: Division by zero is undefined.
 There is no meaningful answer to the question of what happens when you divide by zero.
 This is because division is the inverse operation of multiplication.
 If a / 0 = b, then 0 × b = a.
-However, according to the zero property of multiplication, 0 × b will always be zero, regardless of the value of b.
-Therefore, there is no value of b that would make 0 × b equal to a non-zero number a.
+On the flip side, according to the zero property of multiplication, 0 × b will always be zero, regardless of the value of b.
+So, there is no value of b that would make 0 × b equal to a non-zero number a.

 • How to Avoid It: Remember that division by zero is undefined.
 If you encounter a situation where you are dividing by zero, recognize it as an error and re-evaluate your approach.